CEI-lab/ece3400-2017/docs/lab3.md

 #### Task 2: Sound

-**1. Generate and play a square wave of a desired frequency: ** A square wave is the simplest waveform you can generate to produce sound.
+**1. Generate and play a square wave of a desired frequency:**
+A square wave is the simplest waveform you can generate to produce sound.
 Toggle a GPIO pin at a frequency of your choosing.
 Verify that the waveform is correct first by viewing the signal on an oscilloscope.
 After you're sure the waveform looks correct, connect this GPIO pin to one or both inputs of the phone jack socket (the center pin on the socket is ground) and plug the speakers in to listen to your sound.

-**2. Generate a more complicated waveform and play sound using the 8-bit DAC** Now that you know how to generate a simple square wave, choose a more complicated waveform to generate (sawtooth, triangle, sine).
+**2. Generate a more complicated waveform and play sound using the 8-bit DAC:**
+Now that you know how to generate a simple square wave, choose a more complicated waveform to generate (sawtooth, triangle, sine).
 We are using an 8-bit DAC, so the highest value you can give it is 255, which corresponds to a 3.3V output from the DAC.

 This is the datasheet for the DAC we are using: http://www.bourns.com/docs/Product-Datasheets/R2R.pdf.